 Once the internship has been approved, students will be registered for the zero-unit internship course.
 Students will not receive academic credit for the internship, but it will be reflected on their transcript as a course with P/F grade.
 At the end of your internship your Career Services Advisor will request that your supervisor complete an evaluation form about your internship performance.
-You are also required to complete an evaluation survey as well as a self-reflection statement describing how your internship fulfilled the educational goals of the program.
-If you do not successfully complete an eligible internship along with your survey and self-evaluation, you will not fulfill your internship requirement necessary for graduation.
+You are also required to complete an evaluation survey.
+If you do not successfully complete an eligible internship, you will not fulfill your internship requirement necessary for graduation.